godotengine/godot-vscode-plugin/README.md

 ## Features

-_The plug-in comes with a wealth of features to make your programming experience as comfortable as possible._
+The plug-in comes with a wealth of features to make your programming experience as comfortable as possible

 - Syntax highlighting for the GDscript language
 - Syntax highlighting for the tscn and tres scene formats